 Image permission and credit:

-Nottingham Alabasters were highly-prized sculptures, mainly of religious scenes, carved during the second half of the 14th century.
+Nottingham Alabasters were highly-prized sculptures, mainly of religious scenes, carved during the 14th and 15th centuries.
 They were extremely popular throughout Europe both as devotional works and for Altar screens.
 Alabaster is both easy to work and, where not painted, has a translucent surface.
 They were normally executed by large workshops of sculptors and exported throughout England and Europe.
 Alabaster, a fine grained form of gypsum, is a smooth marble-like stone that became popular during the late Middle Ages for the carving of religious sculpture.
 Softer than marble, it was much easier to carve and also considerably cheaper.
 England was an important European centre of alabaster production, with quarries outside Nottingham, York, Burton-on-Trent and London.

 The sculptural image of The Burning of the Bones of St. John the Baptist is rare, and this is the only example known in Nottingham Alabaster.From about 1380s, alabasters - both single devotional images and reliefs for altarpieces - were exported in considerable numbers to the continent where they were to survive, whereas in England such images were destroyed during the Reformation.